 The custom apps may be a little outdated, but they’re simple enough to use and pack in lots of configurable features.
 Just don’t expect them to work reliably with streaming services like Netflix and BBC iPlayer.

 Pricing & Deals

-A single month is the most expensive option at $9.95, but that isn’t too bad considering some other providers charge upwards of $15.00.
-You can cut the cost by 33% to a reasonable $6.66 per month if you subscribe to the 12-month plan.
+VPNSecure isn’t a cheap VPN, particularly if you pay month-by-month, which will cost you $9.95.
+But you can cut the cost by 33% to a more reasonable $6.66 per month if you subscribe to the 12-month plan.
 The six-month option also saves you 16% of the original price, at $8.32 a month.

 Get 33% off VPNSecure's 12-month plan